 Swiss practitioner Ursula Stricker and UK artist Gaby Agis lead a workshop drawing on Skinner Releasing Technique and Ideokinesis.

-Ursula and Gaby both place the image and the imagination at the centre of their teaching; this workshop will provide a unique space for students to deepen their creative practice.
+Ursula and Gaby both place the image and the imagination at the centre of their teaching; this workshop will provide a unique space for participants to deepen their creative practice.

 For further information please click here.